5 days in Rome

-Visit the Colosseum
+Visit to the Colosseum

-Another option is to take a guided tour of the Colosseum, with which you do not have to wait in line to access the monument and you have the narration of a guide specialized in Ancient History.
+Another option is to take a guided tour of the Colosseum, with which you do not have to wait in line to access the monument and you have the narration of a guide specialized in ancient history.

 Next to the Colosseum, there is a huge archaeological site known as the Roman Forum.
-This was the center of ancient Rome, where the main buildings of political life, as well as temples and markets, were located.
+This was the center of Ancient Rome, where the main buildings of political life as well as temples and markets were located.

-The Roman Forum is on top of Palatine Hill, and the main entrance is very close to the Colosseum.
+The Roman Forum is on top of the Palatine Hill, and the main entrance is very close to the Colosseum.
 You can also enter through the Via di San Gregorio entrance.
 If you don't feel like walking or are not in a hurry, just go to the main entrance, where you can see the impressive Arch of Constantine, almost 1,700 years old.

 Stop for lunch

-If you're getting hungry, something that can happen literally every step you take in Rome, I recommend you head to the Taverna dei Quaranta, whose cozy atmosphere makes it a great place to enjoy a good meal and relax.
+If you're getting hungry, something that can happen literally every step you take in Rome, I recommend heading to the Taverna dei Quaranta, whose cozy atmosphere makes it a great place to enjoy a good meal and relax.
 With its vaulted ceilings and checkered tablecloths, the slightly retro style of this place goes hand in hand with exquisite traditional food.
 It is in Via Claudia, 24.